Reyka141/Reyka141/README.md

 #### ✈️ **Open to relocation** | 💻 **Ready to work remotely**

-🌍 I'm based in Poland, Szczytnica
+🌍 I'm based in Poland, Piotrków Trybunalski

 ### You can contact me by: